Frame & Canvas: Release and promotion

-Between January and March 1998, Braid went on a tour of Europe with the Get Up Kids, the latter initially planned to take Hot Water Music on the trek.
-The members of Braid and the Get up Kids shared a van; the Get Up Kids' label Doghouse Records covered the expenses for the vehicle and both bands' equipment, while both acts paid for their own flight tickets.
+Between January and March 1998, Braid went on a tour of Europe with the Get Up Kids, with the latter initially planning to take Hot Water Music on the trek.
+The members of Braid and the Get Up Kids shared a van; the Get Up Kids' label Doghouse Records covered the expenses for the vehicle and both bands' equipment, while both acts paid for their own flight tickets.
 Frame & Canvas was released on April 7 of that year, through Polyvinyl.
 It was promoted by performing across the US with Compound Red until early May 1998.
-Braid immediately went back on tour with the Get Up Kids throughout that month, while they were accompanied various acts in June 1998.
+Braid immediately went back on tour with the Get Up Kids throughout that month, while they accompanied various acts in June 1998.
 In August of that year, the band played one show in their home state, before embarking on a Canadian tour with Discount.
 Following on from this, they embarked on an East Coast tour in October and early November 1998.
 Throughout the rest of November and the following month, Braid toured across Europe with Robbins' band Burning Airlines.

 After a number of northeastern US shows, the band embarked on a west coast tour with Seaweed and 365 Days of Pure Movie Magic in March 1999.
 They went on a cross-country tour throughout the following month with Kind of Like Spitting, before embarking on a Japanese tour with Eversor in May 1999.
 In June of that year, Braid announced they would be breaking up due to "internal stress".
 It was later revealed that Broach wanted to return to school and had little interest in the band by this point.
-Aside from performing at friend's wedding, the band played their last few shows in August 1999, including a hometown performance, which was later released as their live album Lucky to Be Alive (2000).
+Aside from performing at a friend's wedding, the band played their last few shows in August 1999, including a hometown performance, which was later released as their live album Lucky to Be Alive (2000).
 Ewing performed on a few songs at the band's last show.
 Footage from Braid's last five days as a band was included in their documentary film Killing a Camera (2001).
 Polyvinyl reissued the album in 2003; they explained that they had signed a pressing and distribution deal with Southern in 1998, which had expired in 2003.